 The following are minimum requirements for the Bachelor of Science degree:

-Students taking classes at other institutions in their graduation term may delay their graduation due to transcript timing issues.
+Students taking classes at other institutions during their graduation term may have their graduation delayed due to transcript timing issues.

 [Go to top]

-Advising Phone: (904) 620-2759
+Advising Phone: (904) 620-4256